Blood cancer and coronavirus

 If you’re not sure what to say, you could try asking:

-- How risky is it for me to go outside?
+- How risky is it for me to go for a walk/go to the shops/go out to work?

-- What do I do if people I live with are still going out?
+- What do I do if the people I live with aren't taking the same precautions as me?

 Coping with being classed as vulnerable or high risk

-Being constantly exposed to information about coronavirus, your risk, and being asked to shield, can have a big impact on your mental health.
+Being constantly exposed to information about coronavirus and being told you're at high risk can have a big impact on your mental health.

 It might feel like there is nothing you can do about the situation, but there are things you can control:

-- You can read our information on shielding and protecting yourself.
+- You can read our information on staying safe and precautions you can take.

 - You can talk to your healthcare team about any worries or questions you have.